-It's been a really difficult time, and many of us have been tested in ways we never expected.
-We have all had to find new ways to cope and adapt.
+If it’s been a really difficult time for you, try to find new ways to cope and adapt.

-Take 10 minutes and list some of your accomplishments or successes from the past 12 months – no matter how big or small.
+Take 10 minutes and list some of your accomplishments or successes from recent months – no matter how big or small.
 Are there any unexpected ones in there?

-Perhaps you learned how to cook a new meal, organised the "cupboard of doom", home-schooled the kids, led a virtual meeting, helped a friend or neighbour, finished a book you've been meaning to read, or spoke to friends and family more.
+Perhaps you organised the "cupboard of doom", helped a friend or neighbour, finished a book you've been meaning to read, or spoke to friends and family more.

 5. Find a new rhythm

-Routine and structure can be a powerful way to regain consistency and reduce uncertainty.
+Routine and structure can be a powerful way to feel more in control and reduce uncertainty.

-Think about all the day-to-day things that are within your control.
-How can you create a new routine that works for you?
+Think about all the things that you can change or control.
+Could you create a new routine that might work better for you?
 It can be as simple as going for a morning walk each day and sticking to the same bedtime.